 Staff members must enroll individuals as participants in the Wagner-Peyser program before services from the Wagner-Peyser or JVSG customer groups may be entered into WorkInTexas.com.

 NLF: Managing individuals in WorkInTexas.com is a two-part process.
 The first part relates to registration and the Wagner-Peyser application.
-The second part of the process describes when and how staff members enroll individuals as participants in the Wagner-Peyser program.
+The second part of the process describes when and how staff members enroll individuals as participants in Wagner-Peyser and other programs.

 Wagner-Peyser Application